Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Evaluation

-In all experiments, we set \sysname{} to use two Workers, with only one active at a given time to simplify our analysis.
-The architecture is reflected in Figure~\ref{fig:diagram_CC}.
-The capacity of \sysname{} could be extended to use more workers; however, additional analysis would be required to determine potential bottlenecks related to parallelism.
-We leave this for future work.
+We evaluate \sysname's performance using several scenarios that allow us to compare its performance in terms of accuracy and loss rates versus static models, as well as to illustrate the effects of tunable parameters in \sysname{}.
+In all experiments, \sysname{} uses two Workers with only one active at a time, as presented in Section~\ref{sec:cruise_control}, except in the multicore experiments where multiple Workers run concurrently.
+This setup simplifies the following analysis.

-\paragraph{Hardware environment.} Our testbed consists of two identical servers, each equipped with dual 16-core AMD EPYC 7343 processors and a 100GbE Intel E810 NIC.
-Both servers are connected to a shared 100Gb Ethernet switch.
+\paragraph{Hardware environment.} Our testbed consists of two identical servers, each equipped with dual 16-core AMD EPYC 7343 processors and a 100GbE Intel E810 NIC with 384GiB of DDR4 split accros two NUMA.
+Both servers are connected to a shared 100GbE switch.
 One server is dedicated to traffic generation using Cisco's TRex~\cite{TRex}, which replays real network traffic from capture files.
 This traffic is sent to the switch, where it is mirrored to the second server running \sysname{}.
 The testbed simulates a realistic environment in which a network operator monitors traffic on a specific span port.
 It is worth noting that the use of AMD CPUs precludes leveraging Intel's Data Direct I/O Technology (DDIO), which facilitates direct transfers from the NIC to the CPU cache.